nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 ## Final steps ##

-Once you have received a certificate from our Solutions Assurance Desk you will need to follow a few simple steps that will allow you to begin your e-Referral Service Integration journey.
+Once you have received a certificate from our Platforms Support Desk you will need to follow a few simple steps that will allow you to begin your e-Referral Service Integration journey.

 You need to install ROOT and SUBCA certificates.
 Here’s a handy guide to get you started: